Invisalign Start at $2999. For More Information - Call us at 408-720-0900

 In most cases, our patients do have stitches after their surgery.
 Dr. Bhavna Gupta often uses absorbable stitches that will dissolve on their own.
 Occasionally Non-absorbable types of stitches are used.
 Dr. Bhavna Gupta will remove these stitches for you at the time of your follow-up appointment.

-For about two (2) to seven (7) days following extraction, we recommend liquids and soft foods only.
+For about 2 to 7 days following extraction, we recommend liquids and soft foods only.
 This might include yogurt, soup, applesauce, oatmeal, pudding, etc. You may gradually start on a normal diet when you feel that your surgical area is healed enough to handle the type of food being consumed.
 Immediately following the surgery if your lip or tongue is numb, do not try to chew, you may bite yourself and not know it.

 A dry socket can occur when the blood clot at the extraction site is lost prematurely.
 This causes the bone to become exposed and can be very painful.
 If you are experiencing any pain, please call us for an appointment so we can treat it as soon as possible.
 It is very important to not rinse your mouth for 48 hours and to use the gauze as instructed.
 Smokers have a significantly higher incidence of dry sockets than non-smokers.